CONSTITUTION AND RULES

 iii.
 Subscriptions shall be payable within one month of the election.

 iv.
-Overseas and Junior Members shall pay their subscriptions at half the current rate.
+Overseas Members shall be at the members rate and Junior Members shall pay their subscriptions at half the current rate.

 v.
 No member joining the Society after 1st October in any year shall be required to pay a further subscription for the following year.

 vi.
-Members whose subscriptions are unpaid shall not be entitled to the privileges of membership or to vote at any meeting.
+Members/Associate members whose subscriptions are unpaid shall not be entitled to the privileges of their membership or to vote at any meeting.

 vii.
-If any members subscription shall be twelve months in arrears the Committee may erase his/her name from the list of members.
+If any Members/Associate members subscription is twelve months in arrears the Committee may erase his/her name from the list of members.
 A rejoining fee will be charged.

 (b) Accounts -